raspberrypilearning/my_board/en/step_1.md

 ### Get inspiration

-You are going to make some design decisions to choose which text, pictures, and even videos you want to include in your page, as well as which colours and decorative elements — like borders — you might want to add.
+You are going to make some design decisions to choose which text, pictures, and even videos you want to include in your page.
+You can also thing about which colours and decorative elements — like borders — you might want to add.

 --- task ---